saskeli/block_RLBWT/README.md

 # FM-index implementation that uses blocks with a constant number of runs or symbols

-If you find this repository useful, please cite the following:
+If you find this repository useful, please cite

 ```bib
 @inproceedings{ddps2023sea,